Rocco-Gossmann/GoWas/Documentation/Setup.md

 and then opening any Browser and navigating to `http://localhost:7353` should be fine.

-## Getting started for Real
+## Getting Started for Real

-remove all the `*.go` files from the project rename the package inside `go.mod` remove `go.work` and run `make setup` again.
+- remove all the `*.go` files from the project
+- rename the package inside `go.mod`
+- remove `go.work` and run `make setup` again.

 Now your blank slate is ready.

 > [!todo]
 > Create a `make` task and tool-script to automate all of this.

-## Using entr as an auto building tool
+## Using entr as an auto-building tool

-If you have `entr` as available shell command, you can use the, following `make` tasks/commands in addition
+If you have `entr` as an available shell command, you can use the, following `make` tasks/commands in addition

 ```bash